Curriculum Intent KS1 & KS2

 Phonics and Approach to Reading

-At St Anthony’s Catholic Primary School, the DfE Letters and Sounds Document is used to teach phonics from Reception though to Year Two.
+At St Anthony’s Catholic Primary School, we follow Little Wandle Letters and Sounds Revised to teach phonics from Reception through to Year Two.
+This structured and systematic approach ensures that all children develop strong phonics knowledge, enabling them to become confident and fluent readers.

 What do Book Bands levels mean?